Knowledge base

 - Complete the procedure.

-- That's it, your email address is now configured in the app on your device.
+- Your email address is now configured in the app on your device.

 Recommended settings